alexfingersb/clone-twitter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-* [Yarn] - Yarn is a package manager that doubles down as project manager.
+- [Yarn] - Yarn is a package manager that doubles down as project manager.
-* [ReactJS] - A JavaScript library for building user interfaces.
+- [ReactJS] - A JavaScript library for building user interfaces.
-* [Styled Components] - Use the best bits of ES6 and CSS to style your apps without stress.
+- [Styled Components] - Use the best bits of ES6 and CSS to style your apps without stress.
-* [Styled Icons] - Popular icon packs like Font Awesome, Material Design, and Octicons, available as React Styled Components.
+- [Styled Icons] - Popular icon packs like Font Awesome, Material Design, and Octicons, available as React Styled Components.
-* [Sticky Box] - Sticky Boxes with sensible behaviour if the content is bigger than the viewport.
+- [Sticky Box] - Sticky Boxes with sensible behaviour if the content is bigger than the viewport.
+- [ESLint] - ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

 # Running the cloned project